We may earn money or products from the companies mentioned in this post.

 Before any painting could happen, I washed, dried, and sometimes ironed the clothes.
 (You don’t want the fabric shrinking under your beautiful, non-shrinking paint job!)
 You also don’t want paint to bleed from the front of the shirt onto the back.
 One way to prevent that is by inserting a liner of paper or other flat material inside the shirt.
 I have used big cut-outs from paper bags for large shirts.
 I have also used sheets of wax paper when I anticipated using a lot of wet paint.
 For my project today, I used pieces of scratch paper cut to fit into the body and sleeves of the shirts.

 That done, I got out my fabric paint, paint brushes, paper plate palette, and collection of foam stamps.
 I’m going with a bug theme this time!
-You can find a cute set of similar stamps from Amazon (here)!
+You can find a cute set of similar stamps online!
 I bought the stamps for this project, but you can check out my Funny Bunny scarf tutorial (here) to see instructions for making your own stamp!

 I started by doing a test run with the caterpillar stamp.
 On my palette, I mixed paint colors until I got the yellowish-green color I wanted.
 Next, I painted the stamp with paint.
 I practiced stamping several times onto scratch paper.

 I prepped my work surface (in this case, my kitchen floor!) with a drop cloth made from a plastic shower curtain.
 I had already lined the baby onesie with paper, and I now placed it on several pieces of paper towel.
 Using the same method I had used on the scratch paper, I began stamping the onesie.
 I tried to space the caterpillars evenly but also somewhat randomly.
 The paper towels caught extra paint from caterpillars that were “crawling” on and off the sides of the onesie!

 I used this method with other stamps and paint colors to embellish more onesies!
 So cute!